Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Introduction

 \section{Introduction}

-In this article, we study cohomological properties of (ruled) joins of projective schemes and discuss several applications.
+The main goal of this article is to obtain a geometric proof of an algebraic version of Toda's theorem in complexity theory valid over algebraically closed fields of arbitrary characteristic.
+We obtain this result as an application of some cohomological properties of (ruled) joins of projective schemes.
+These cohomological results are also applied to obtain a cohomological version of quantifier elimination as well as give bounds for the Betti numbers of projective varieties under projection maps.
 We describe our main results, the motivation behind these results, and their connections with prior work in the following paragraphs.